 Asalaamu’alaikum warahmatullaahi wabarakaatuh.

-Ibn ‘Abbaas (may Allah be pleased with him and his father) also reported that the Prophet ((PBUH)) said: “There is no deed more precious in the sight of Allah, nor greater in reward, than a good deed done during the ten days of Sacrifice.”
-He was asked, “Not even jihad for the sake of Allah?”
-He said, “Not even jihad for the sake of Allah, except in the case of a man who went out to fight giving himself and his wealth up for the cause, and came back with nothing.”
-(Reported by al-Daarimi, 1/357; its isnaad is hasan as stated in al-Irwaa’, 3/398).
+He also says that the Prophet (PBUH) said: “There is no deed more precious in the sight of Allah, nor greater in reward, than a good deed done during the ten days of Sacrifice.”
+He asks, “Not even jihad for the sake of Allah?”.
+He said, “Yes, not even jihad for the sake of Allah, except in the case of a man who went out to fight giving himself and his wealth up for the cause, and came back with nothing.” (al-Daarimi, 1/357; its isnaad is hasan as stated in al-Irwaa’, 3/398).

 The Greatest Acts Of Worship Are Combined In These Days

 Al Hafidh Ibn Hajar (may Allah have mercy on him) says in Fath al-Bari: “The most apparent reason for the ten days of Dhul Hijjah being distinguished in excellence is due to the assembly of the greatest acts of worship in this period.
 I.e. salawat (prayers), siyam (fasting), sadaqah (charity) and the Hajj (pilgrimage).
 In no other periods do these great deeds combine”.